2020PB/police-brutality/reports/Florida.md

 Miami Herald later reports the officer has a history of drawing his weapon and using force.
 He has been suspended.

+A more recent update from the Sun Sentinel states that the officer has been charged with battery.

 tags: shove

 id: fl-fortlauderdale-1